This blog summarises care home visiting rules across the UK’s four nations of England, Scotland, Wales and Northern Ireland.

 England - Inward visits

-The Department of Health and Social Care "Guidance on visiting care homes" was revised on 4 March 2021 and again on 6 April 2021.
+The relevant government document is "Guidance on visiting care homes".
 The March revision came at a time when the rate of new infections was decreasing, and when the vast majority of care home residents and staff had been vaccinated.
 It clarified the situation whereby many care homes banned visits, despite the guidance saying that visits can take place with arrangements such as screens and pods.
 The April revision made small amendments.

-The March version states that "visiting is a central part of care home life".
 The 19 December 2020 version acknowledged "the particular challenges visiting restrictions pose for people with dementia, people with learning disabilities and autistic adults, amongst others, as well as for their loved ones" - the March version contains no such language.
+The March version stated that "visiting is a central part of care home life".

 1 - Making decisions about visits